thasso/pyjip/docs/source/api/jobs.rst

 .. autofunction:: jip.jobs.resolve_jobs

-.. autofunction:: jip.jobs.submit_pipeline

 Job iteration and sorting
 -------------------------
 We mentioned earlier that some of the action methods that can be called with a job depend on the order of jobs.
 This is important in particular for any method that relies on job dependencies.
-For example, the :py:func:`~jip.jobs.submit` method assumed that any dependencies of a given job are already submitted.
+For example, the :py:func:`~jip.jobs.submit_job` method assumed that any dependencies of a given job are already submitted.
 The `jip.jobs` module provides a set of helper functions that allow you to sort a list of jobs or extract certain sub-sets from a graph of jobs.